mrcgrtz/jquery-externalize/README.md

 		});
 	</script>

-This becomes a link with an onClick event to open a new window:
+This becomes a link with an `onClick` event to open a new window:

 	<p><a href="/download/sample.pdf" rel="external" title="Opens in a new window">Download PDF</a></p>

+## History

+In the past I used XHTML 1.0 Strict which prohibited the `target` attribute.
+Whenever I had a client which wanted to open some links in a new window, I told them this, and I really did not want to switch to ugly Transitional doctypes.
+But most of the time they insisted on new windows, so I created a solution written in JavaScript which eventually became the one in this repository.

+Now everybody uses HTML5 which is fine.
+You may go and use `target` again.

+I for myself use this as a playground for writing and maintaining jQuery plugins. :-)

 ## License